sathyapulse/angular-recorder/README.md

 This is the provider for configuring the `recorderService`.

-- `recorderServiceProvider.forceSwf(boolean value)`: This method can be used to force the plugin to use SWF for Audio input.
+- (recorderServiceProvider) `recorderServiceProvider.forceSwf(boolean value)`: This method can be used to force the plugin to use SWF for Audio input.

+- (recorderServiceProvider) `recorderServiceProvider.setSwfUrl(string url)`: Sets the URL for the Flash Wave Recorder SWF, should be used only when the SWF is not in the default location.

 ### Service `recorderService`